Investigating the Cost, Integration and Other Realities of Digital Experience Platforms

 Some DXP vendors have great marketing.
 The biggest mistake Byrne finds with practitioners is they go with “big-name vendors hoping that the sheer breadth of that vendor's portfolio will help digital marketers solve the diverse challenges in front of them and generally ease the pain of integration.”
 He finds the opposite: enterprise customers following a “suite” strategy are generally less satisfied with their technology, Byrne added, than peers who put together more flexible sets of solutions that allow them to swap in better-fitting alternatives.

-Another point that Byrne shared is to be wary of following fads and trends, “The other big mistake, though, is constantly rolling out faddish new tools in the absence of a broader stack strategy and architecture."
+Another point that Byrne shared is to be wary of following fads and trends.
+“The other big mistake, though, is constantly rolling out faddish new tools in the absence of a broader stack strategy and architecture," he said.
 Organizations need to flex and adapt, but within a solid blueprint, he added.
 "And again: you will want to separate identity, data, and experience layers in that architecture,” Byrne said.

 Forrester analysts Grannan and Schadler noted, however, that big vendors are winning deals.
 In their DXP trends report, they found existing systems of record, such as CRM solutions for B2B businesses and ERP for manufacturers, had an "outsized influence" on digital experience software investments in 2017.
 Oracle, SAP and Salesforce are the lone vendors to have CRM and/or ERP solutions and a DX portfolio, according to Grannan and Schadler.